-COVID-19 in Switzerland: Vaccination, certificates and current measures
+COVID-19 in Switzerland: most measures lifted

-The Organisation of the Swiss Abroad provides the following important information and further links on the Covid-19 vaccination for the Swiss Abroad.
+The Organisation of the Swiss Abroad provides the following important information and further links on the COVID-19 vaccination for the Swiss Abroad.

 The corona situation continues to change constantly.
 For this reason, the Federal Council is continuously monitoring developments and adapting its measures to the current situation.